Please ensure Javascript is enabled for purposes of website accessibility

 • Pharmaceutical waste

 Another frequent question among Southern California residents is, “Can you take stuff from the dump, or can you take stuff from a landfill?”
 Yes, you can take recyclables and slightly worn-out items acceptable in goodwill.
-Some of the recyclable products you can take from a dumpsite include the following:
+Some recyclable products you can take from a dumpsite include green waste like grass, trunks, shrubbery, and yard trimming, which can be used for compost.
+Here’s the breakdown,

 • Green waste, such as grass, trunks, shrubbery, brush, and yard trimming